 - Read and respond to any messages that may open while the update is being removed from your computer.

-Step 2: Prevent Windows Update from reinstalling the update
+Step 2: Preventing Windows Update from reinstalling an update

 Windows Update may try to reinstall updates that you uninstall.
-To prevent Windows Update from reinstalling the update on the computer, follow these steps:
+To prevent Windows Update from reinstalling an update on the computer, follow these steps:

 - Click the important or optional updates that are available.

 - If the update you uninstalled is listed in the next window, right-click the name of the update and select Hide update .The update is now hidden and will not be installed.
 To install hidden updates in the future, click Restore hidden updates in Windows Update.